cessda/cessda.cvs.contentguide/index.md

 nav_order: 000
 ---

-# CESSDA Vocabulary Service User Guide
+# CESSDA Vocabulary Service Content Editors' Guide

-This is the user guide for version x.x.x of the [CESSDA Vocabulary Service](https://vocabularies.cessda.eu/).
+This is the Content Editors' Guide for version x.x.x of the [CESSDA Vocabulary Service](https://vocabularies.cessda.eu/).

 It presents an overview of how to use the CESSDA Vocabulary Service (CVS) for XXX.